bmkuter/EC601/Project_2/README.md

 **Use Boston_Beer.py**

+**If the code doesn't work, make sure your environment variables are set up with the proper tokens for Google & Twitter's APIs.**

 **Phase 1(a):**
 To start I copied several of the python example codes for the Twitter API v2 through their github, looking for one that was able to very generally search twitter for Tweets containing some keywords.
 I added my bearer token to my local environment, and made sure to not include it in a GitHub push.
 This ended up being "recent_search.py".
 Within this I customized the example to look for keywords relating to Boston, Beer, and Fall.
 Unfortunately the "query" parameter doesn't seem to allow for conditional logic within the keywords (i.e. Boston ∧ Beer ∧ Fall).
 Instead of I query "Boston Beer Fall", it returns with any Tweet containing any of these...